Access is not authorisation

 Authority

-Evaluates against delegation and policy; decides ALLOW, DENY, or ESCALATE
+Evaluates delegation and policy; returns ALLOW, DENY, or ESCALATE

 Observatory